SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-Our app now has a good authentication system, lets add some little things to make it even better.
+Our app now has a good authentication system.
+Now let's improve a few more things.

+---

+## Tackling a few concerns

-Currently, our `/auth/login` route can be accessed even by logged in users, which doesn't need to happen, so lets redirect users to profile page if they try to access the login page
+Currently, our `/auth/login` route can be accessed even by logged-in users, which doesn't need to happen, so let's redirect users to the profile page if they try to access the login page.

 In `authRoutes.ts`, change the `/login` handler as